 We want our products to express the personality of the vines so we source the raw material from Westwell Wines because we admire their low intervention approach to wine farming and wine making.
 They think in generations, not just years !
 In turn, we do not seek to manufacture uniformity from year to in the lab year and will respect vintage variations.
 We believe that’s the best way to celebrate the pride of place and provenance.

-In future, we will explore partnering with other vineyards, in England or abroad, with the same mindset.
+In future, we will explore partnering with other vineyards further afield with the same mindset.
 I am particularly interested in the few vineyards that haven’t been affected by phylloxera in the late 1800s so we can work with the fruits of vines which are over 100 year old and offer amazing concentration of flavours and for our purpose, see how they contribute to extracts we can use in the Pelegrims range.

 Which Pelegrims product would you say is your favourite?